 Commitment to national stroke standards

-The Sydney Stroke Rehabilitation Centre at MetroRehab Hospital participates in the bi-annual National Stroke Foundation Rehabilitation Audit and we are proud to be excelling in the following areas:
+The Sydney Stroke Rehabilitation Centre at MetroRehab Hospital participates in the bi-annual National Stroke Foundation Rehabilitation Audit and we are proud to be excelling in the following areas with past results:

 - 100% of the time our patients were involved in their goal setting.